 What to do if you encounter abuse of any kind: under California law, if anyone has reasonable suspicion of any type of abuse it must be reported to the appropriate agency.

 All Palomar staff is trained by American Red Cross to be certified in First Aid/CPR/AED.
 We have an AED located at the office as well as a payphone to call 911.
 The closest emergency medical assistance is the Palomar Fire Department eight minutes from camp.

 With our Palomar - run programs, all camper medications are kept in a locked container and each distribution is recorded.

 During Summer Staff Training, Palomar staff are trained to facilitate each activity at camp with caution, attention to detail, and excellence.
-All of our High Ropes elements are trained on extensively and each element is inspected and cleared each year by Adventure Experience.
 At the pool, there are two American Red Cross trained lifeguards stationed during all pool hours.
 Pool water is inspected two times a day to ensure the safety of the swimmers.
 Archery is supervised by our trained staff members.
 Our Rifle Range is run by two NRA certified range masters any time the range is in operation.
 We require all of our horse riders to wear a helmet.
 All of our horse wranglers are CHA Certified, know our horses by name, and are excellent instructors in the arena and on the trail.

 If there is a threatening fire near Palomar Christian Conference Center we will put the information on our Facebook page.